My goal was to have at least one name

 December 24

 Marie Elmina Anger.
-Born December

-24, 1844, Pointe-aux-Trembles (Neuville) Lower
+Born December 24, 1844, Pointe-aux-Trembles

-Canada (now Quebec).
-Died November 5, 1901,
+(Neuville) Lower Canada (now Quebec).
+Died

-Quebec City, Quebec.
-Educated as a teenager with
+November 5, 1901, Quebec City, Quebec.
+Educated

-of the Good Shepard in Quebec City, she entered
+Shepard in Quebec City, Marie entered

 the order and took vows and became Sister Marie